molokoloco/jQuery.boxFx/README.md

 - Create elements or use existing collections
 - Manage simple transitions or keyframes or effects or all in the same time
-- Create pure animations, full of graphics or only automatise DOM inserting
+- Create pure animations, full of graphics or only automatize DOM inserting
 - Mass handle CSS and animations properties, or fine tune based on element index
 - Apply some "effects" on all the elements and manage them in the time
-- If you use a data provider (JSON), you can deal with a template foreach elements
+- If you use a data provider (JSON), you can deal with a template for each elements

 PARADIGMS
 ================